kubewarden/docs/src/writing-policies/go.md

 > You can compile and run TinyGo programs on many different microcontroller
 > boards such as the BBC micro:bit and the Arduino Uno.
 >
-> TinyGo can also be used to produce WebAssembly (WASM) code which is very
+> TinyGo can also be used to produce WebAssembly (Wasm) code which is very
 > compact in size.

-TinyGo has WebAssembly support and, starting from the `0.16.0` release, it can produce WASM modules targeting the WASI interface.
+TinyGo has WebAssembly support and, starting from the `0.16.0` release, it can produce Wasm modules targeting the WASI interface.

 ## Known limitations